-Hancock's Half Hour: Parodied in the episode 'The Bowmans'.
-Tony Hancock's character, Joshua Merryweather, has been written out of the eponymous soap but overwhelming public reaction forces the producers to bring him back.
-Tony Hancock accepts only if given full script approval; and the next episode features every other character walking across a field and falling down an abandoned mine shaft.
+Hancock's Half Hour parodied it in the episode 'The Bowmans'.
+Tony Hancock's character, Joshua Merryweather, has been written out of the eponymous soap, but overwhelming public reaction forces the producers to bring him back.
+Tony Hancock accepts only if given full script approval, and the next episode features every other character walking across a field and falling down an abandoned mine shaft.

 Heartbeat: Pick an Aidensfield GP.
 Any Aidensfield GP.
 One drowned after wandering into a river to retrieve a fishing rod.
 One burnt to death after running into a burning building to save a boy who'd already been rescued by someone else.
 One fell off a horse she was trying to save from rustlers who'd have been arrested anyway if she'd just stood there and done nothing.
 One was blown up by a schoolboy who was upset because his dog had been run over.
 Only Kate Rowan's failed battle with leukaemia managed to be a genuine Tear Jerker.
 (There was another one who bucked the trend by staying alive long enough to be Put on a Bus.)

 Even more awkward is the handling of Richie Ryan's death in the fifth season finale 'Archangel'.
 Richie had spent the past season or so Taking A Level In BadAss after a close call when a temporarily-insane Duncan nearly took his head.
-He is shown to triumph over a few Immortals, and is said to have slain a number of other enemy Immortals off-screen.
+He is shown to triumph over a few Immortals and is said to have slain a number of other enemy Immortals off-screen.
 And he tells Duncan that he's prepared just in case Duncan were to go crazy again.
 However, all this is forgotten in 'Archangel', where Duncan, being tricked into seeing images of his old enemies by a Zoroastrian demon not previously known to exist in the Highlander universe accidentally takes Richie's head when Richie (who KNOWS something's not right and something's causing Duncan to see things that aren't there) just walks in on the scene and gets his head cut off.
-This was considered the show's Jump the Shark moment by a number of fans.

-Homicide: Life on the Street: When Jon Polito's character Steve Crosetti was written out of the show at the behest of the network, who wanted another female character in the show, the producers promised him that they would write the character back in later in the season.
+Homicide: Life on the Street wrote out Jon Polito's character Steve Crosetti at the behest of the network, who wanted another female character in the show; the producers promised him that they would write the character back in later in the season.
 Not believing them, Polito went to the newspapers and slagged off the production crew for bending to the network's wishes.
 As a result, his character committed suicide offscreen - the one thing he had asked the producers not to do.
 However, he mended his bridges and returned as an afterlife spirit in the Homicide TV movie that wrapped up the series.

-Captain Horatio Hornblower R.N.: Lieutenant Bracegirdle in the series.
-A fairly major character in Series 1, disappears for Series 2 but is reintroduced as an important character for the third series ... only to have the boat he was in get hit with an exploding shell and kill everyone on board.
+Horatio Hornblower had Lieutenant Bracegirdle.
+A fairly major character in Series 1, disappears for Series 2 but is reintroduced as an important character for the third series ... only to have the boat he was in getting hit with an exploding shell and kill everyone on board.

-The IT Crowd: Parodied a couple of episodes into the latest series, on a non-returning character: "Whatever happened to Richmond?"
+Parodied once for a non-returning character: "Whatever happened to Richmond?"
 "He... got... scurvy."